FAQ for Appellants

 The appeal officer/committee may:

-- Remand the case to the original or new hearing body for a new hearing; or
+- Remand the case to the original or new hearing body (with instruction) or a new hearing body (with or without instruction) for a new decision; or

 - How likely is it that my appeal will be successful?